I left Dipolog the next day. Before I packed up I took a couple pictures of the “fire exit” right next to my room.

 The ferry ride was about 5 hours long and took me to Dumaguete.
 It was around 10pm once I got off the ferry with my motorcycle.
 It felt good to be on Negros, even though I had never been to Dumaguete before.

 It took a few tries before I found a hotel with cheap rooms available; the Vintage Inn in front of the market seemed like an OK place.
 The first night however I found that my fan was really slow and there was a mouse crawling around in the dark.
 I didn’t sleep well the first night.
 The second night I switched to a smaller room with a stronger fan, however this room had a window that opened just a few feet from the neighboring building; and this small space between the buildings was a perfect home for bats.
 I could hear their squeakings all night.
 I didn’t sleep well the second or third nights either.
 In fact, once I left Dumaguete I was glad to be gone.
-It was really hot compared to Mindanao and was absolutely chock full of foreigners; not the good kind of foreigners either but the bad kind, the kind I have developed a strong dislike for.
+It was really hot compared to Mindanao and was absolutely chock full of the kind of foreigners that I like to avoid.

 I did take an expedition to Coscoroso Falls outside of town which was a nice break from town.
 I forgot my camera however so I don’t have any pictures.
 Tinago Falls outside of Iligan in Mindanao was much prettier.